Add a Static TCP/IP Route to the Windows Routing Table

 You have added a Static Route to the Windows Routing Table.

-When you add a static route, with by default behavior its session end until the next restart of your Windows PC.
+When you add a static route in Windows 10, with by default behavior its session ends until the next restart of your Windows PC.
 This means when you will restart the computer the added static route will poof.

 Instead of adding static routes every time on every machine, they use a batch script file that adds all the latest routes at the time of Windows startup.
 This technique keeps the windows routing table stable and organized.

 You can write the batch script with your own hands.
 Because writing a script is an easy job to do.